Military Resource Center

+We recognize that military-affiliated students have unique needs, unlike traditional and many non-traditional college students.
 We assist Veterans, service members, and their families to aid in achieving their personal, professional, and academic goals.
 Military-affiliated students include Veterans, current military service members (active/guard/reserve), military spouses, dependents, and ROTC cadets.

 We support, assist and empower Veterans and military-affiliated students to BE BOLD about their educational pursuits.
 We are available to help you connect with the resources and networks of support available to you at RIC and within the local community.

 Consider the Center your one-stop shop for learning the ins and outs of your GI Bill® Benefits, navigating higher education systems, and finding community as you earn your degree.

 The Department of Defense and RIC deeply appreciate the sacrifices made by our veterans, and as such, offer tuition assistance and disabled veteran tuition waivers.

 May We Contact You?

 If you can provide us with your contact information, we'd be happy to reach out.

 Support the Military Resource Center

 Making a gift to support the Rhode Island College Military Resource Center will provide funding to enhance campus programming and assist in the success of all military-affiliated students.

 The RIC VA Benefits Certification Worksheet needs to be submitted every semester.
 RIC's VA Certifying Official, Earl H. Bright III, will review and process your VA Benefits Certification Worksheet each semester.